• Home

 Natural stain for exterior use made of steel wool and vinegar – best DIY stain ever.

 Our ground isn’t level, so there was some level of complexity with respect to getting a fence that looks level.
-After we got all 13 posts secured in cement, what worked really well for us to ensure that the metal fencing would all be an even height and not angled to be equidistant from the ground was to decide on the height of the fence and mark it at one post, and then run a horizontal board along to all of the other posts, one at a time, using a level to be certain that the same height marking was transferred all of the way around.
-For all intents and purposes, the height of the finished fence is between 50″-60″, varying slightly because of the unevenness of the underlying ground but looking visually straight along the top.
+After we got all 13 posts secured in cement, we wanted to make sure the top of the fence looked level.
+What worked really well for us was to decide on the height of the fence, mark it at one post, and then run a horizontal board along to all of the other posts.
+Working one at a time and using a level to transfer the marking all of the way around, we achieved our goal.

-Originally, I thought we would just wrap the entire length of steel fencing around the new posts in one long sheet; we eventually surrendered to that idea when we realized we were inviting the process to turn into a damn wrestling match, and instead trimmed 8′ lengths of fencing so that they could be attached individually, post-to-post-to-post.
-I singlehandedly cut and installed 12 steel fence panels in about a half-day, using metal snips to cut and a pneumatic stapler to attach the fencing at the height we previously marked.
+I singlehandedly cut and installed 12 steel fence panels in half of a day, using metal snips to cut, and a pneumatic stapler to attach the fencing at the height we previously marked.
 Most aspects of this project were easily done solo, but would go a lot faster with a partner or crew, which is probably nice for you to keep in mind.

 Installing steel fencing panel by panel for our new garden.